cult-of-coders/meteor-tuts/source/chapters/3/intro.md

 ## Welcome

-In this chapter we are going to talk about what does it take to write a solid back-end and how we solve common issues in a very elegant manner.
+In this chapter we are going to talk about what it takes to write a solid back-end and how we solve common issues in a very elegant manner.

 We are not going to work on how to structure the front-end part.
-We are going to address topics such as how do we structure the code, how we test it, how we lint it, and all sorts of elements that make an app great behind the scenes and simply a joy to work with.
+We are going to address topics such as: how do we structure the code, how do we test it, how do we lint it, and all sorts of elements that make an app great behind the scenes and simply a joy to work with.

 ## Why?